6amson/6amson/README.md

 ## Hello.

-🔭 I’m currently honing Typescript and soon, Go lang.
+🔭 I’m currently honing Typescript and soon, C++.

-👯 I’m looking to collaborate on amazing projects.
+👯 I’m looking to collaborate on unique projects.

 🌱 Growth is inevitable for a mind that's constantly seeking.